Letters from Lodi

 Davis doesn’t really teach you answers — they teach tools of investigation.
 They tell you about the good and the bad stuff, wild ferments vs. inoculated ferments, where you can go wrong and where you can go right.
 Make no mistake, wild fermentation is not practicing safe winemaking, but it can produce more interesting and unusual wine.
 Wines I call enigmatic, which speak to a sense of place, rather than simple varietal character.

-If you are not so much intested in the "varietal" profiles, I also asked, exactly what are you after?
+If you are not so much interested in the "varietal" profiles, I also asked, exactly what are you after?
 He explained:

 Wild ferments, for example, can take forever, and often require prayer and occasional interventions.
 But the advantage is their stress responders.
 Think of yeast cells as being like athletes — you train them by making them run, not by feeding them bonbons.
 When the yeasts start to tire, molecular walls start to crumble, and they begin to build macro-molecules that give wines more structure, like steel girders.
 You also get more attractive mouthfeels, and complex aromas, like the smell of rose petals or roasted meats.

-In more straightforward terms, the Marchelle Cinsaut embodies red berry fragrances infused with spices subtlely suggesting cardamom, cinnamon and mace, along with notes of raisined cranberry and faint whiffs of composted earth.
-The flavors and feel are savory with a high-myoglobin meatines while zesty with a freshly picked fruit acidity, yet ultra-soft and pliant for all the wine's confounding — and yes, enigmatic — profile.
+In more straightforward terms, the Marchelle Cinsaut embodies red berry fragrances infused with spices subtlely suggesting cardamom, cinnamon, and mace, along with notes of raisined cranberry and faint whiffs of composted earth.
+The flavors and feel are savory with a high-myoglobin meatiness while zesty with a freshly picked fruit acidity, yet ultra-soft and pliant for all the wine's confounding — and yes, enigmatic — profile.

 But along with the Marchelle Cinsaut, La Follette has also just released his eighth vintage from Lodi's oldest stand of Zinfandel, Spenker Ranch's "Royal Tee Vineyard" originally planted in 1889.